E3SM-Project/polaris/docs/developers_guide/framework/mesh.md

 Another important consideration is that the physical size of the mesh in the x direction is `lx = nx * dc`.
 However, the physical extent in the y direction is `ly = (np.sqrt(3) / 2) * ny * dc` because of the staggering of the hexagons in that direction.
-As a result, you if you know the desired domain size `ly`, you need to compute the number of cells in that direction including an extra factor of `2. / np.sqrt(3)`, as in this example:
+As a result, if you know the desired domain size `ly`, you need to compute the number of cells in that direction including an extra factor of `2. / np.sqrt(3)`, as in this example:
 ```python